haydernu/alx-pre_course/0x01-git/README.md

-My first readme, Its good to be back.
+My first readme, good to be back.